 - 26th August 2016: Escape the phones and tablets and discover the secrets of dining in the real outdoors – Venetia Hawkes writer for Berkshire and Buckinghamshire Life did just that in Buckinghamshire woodland (read article in Berkshire and Buckinghamshire Life).

 David the teacher

-David enjoys teaching adults just as much as he does children and youth.
-So whilst one day he may be teaching adults the skills needed for a team building exercise, the next may be teaching young children how to safely light a fire or youth how to whittle with a knife.
-Whenever David is not teaching, he is out honing his skills, his current projects include hide tanning and flint knapping.
+David enjoys teaching adults just as much as he does children and teenagers.
+So whilst one day he may be teaching adults the skills needed for a team building exercise, the next may be teaching young children how to safely light a fire or teens how to whittle with a knife.

 Professionally accredited and qualified